SquareGPS/navixy-api/docs/backend-api/resources/field_service/employee/index.md

 #### errors

-* 201 – Not found in the database - if there is no employee with such an id.
+* 201 – Not found in the database - if there is no employee/driver with such an id.
 * 247 – Entity already exists, if `tracker_id`!=null and exists an employee that already bound to this `tracker_id`.

 <hr>

 ### delete

-Deletes an employee with the specified id.
+Deletes an employee/driver with the specified id.

 **required sub-user rights**: `employee_update`.